Medium machine gun: 21st century

-The term "medium machine gun" is used to refer to the ubiquitous full-power rifle-caliber machine gun designs, which are alternatively called general-purpose machine guns or universal machine guns.
+The term "medium machine gun" is used to refer to the ubiquitous full-power rifle-caliber machine gun design.
+When capable of being used for flexible purposes (such as mounting on a pintle mount, bipod, tripod, coaxial turret, or aircraft fixed gun), they are categorized as general-purpose machine guns.

-They essentially all have provisions for quick-change barrels and the ability to be fired from a bipod, tripod, or pintle mount, and weigh between 20-30 pounds.
+Most have provisions for quick-change barrels and the ability to be fired from a bipod, tripod, or pintle mount, and weigh between 20-30 pounds.
 Modern Western MMG/GPMG weapons almost always fire 7.62×51mm full-power rifle ammunition; modern Eastern MMG/GPMG weapons usually fire 7.62×54mmR full-power rifle ammunition with a rimmed cartridge.

 For example, the US Army and Marines now use the FN MAG (as the M240 machine gun), which is generally called the "M240 medium machine gun".
 It was originally adopted for vehicle mounting in the late 1970s, but its higher reliability resulted in the infantry adopting it for use over the M60 machine gun, despite it being several pounds heavier.
 They both have quick-detachable barrels, bipods in their light infantry model, tripod and pintle mount options for other models, and similar weight and size.
-The M60 was typically referred to either as a light machine gun or a general-purpose machine gun.
+Both the M240 and the M60 are considered GPMGs and MMGs and were employed on a variety of aircraft and vehicles as well as by dismounted personnel; however when dismounted the M60 was typically issued as a squad-level weapon (in lieu of a squad automatic weapon or light machine gun) while the M240 remained a platoon-level asset located in the platoon's weapon's squad, with the M249 SAW being used at the squad level as a LMG/SAW.